Money

 You see, we are currently prodded along towards constant desire, always being coerced into wanting more and more, as though our unrestrained production and consumption is the solution to all the world’s problems.
 But look around – this gluttonous system is the cause of all our problems.

-And if we ever want to make any real progress, we need to reverse ourselves out of this greedy state and move on to the enlightened beings we can be.
+And if we ever want to make any real progress, we need to reverse ourselves out of this blind greedy state and move on to the enlightened beings we can be.
 Granted, things may look pretty dim right now, but things can be different – that is, if only we try.

 For example, we assume in some dark corner of our mind that people would endlessly take if no limits were imposed on them – but why would they?
 What would make a person want to take all the things they can get?
 The only reason would be because they think it benefits them.
 However, does it really benefit them?
 Does having a ton of goods really benefit a person?
 No, no, no – repeatedly, no. If we are taught moderation and prevent ourselves from excess, through knowledge that excess is of no benefit, then we only take what we need.

 However, right now, people do not know this because they are taught to constantly strive for all they can get, so they also may very well never know this.
-That is, unless they are educated and they contemplate the thought, realizing through deductive reasoning that yes, indeed, one is better off unhindered by the burden of vast multitudes of corporeal goods.
+That is, unless they are further educated and they contemplate the thought, realizing through deductive reasoning that yes, indeed, one is better off unhindered by the burden of vast multitudes of corporeal goods.
 And even if a person were to abandon the ideals of self control and moderation, they would soon realize the consequences after having drowned themselves in overindulgence.

-A prime example of this is with the whole unemployment dilemma.
-Currently, the question is “How do we create more jobs?” when it should be “Why do we need to create more jobs?”
-You see, if we would actually consider it, we would find that we do not actually need to create more jobs because we do not need to further the already out of control explosion of consumerism.
+“Why do we need to create more jobs?”
+You see, if we would actually consider it, we would find that we do not actually need to create more jobs because we already have more than enough people producing what we need and that we do not need to further the already out of control explosion of consumerism.

 What happens in ‘transactions’ of material items is that two people merely agree that one has ‘worked enough’ to ‘acquire’ a good.

 And why is it like this?
 It is because our society has instated a severely corrupt way of rewarding each other.
-We tell someone that they deserve something because of the amount of illustrated paper rectangles they have in their pocket, and we tell people they are not worthy of anything if they do not have any paper rectangles at all.
+We tell someone that they deserve something because of the amount of illustrated paper rectangles they have in their pocket, and we tell people their desires are not worthy of anything if they do not have any paper rectangles at all.

-This is only more reason why we must rely on Education, because it provides us with a reference base of what we know for certain.
+This is only more reason why we must rely solely on Education, because it provides us with a reference base of what we know for certain.
 We know what needs to get done, we know what we can do, and we know what we need.
 And through our Education, we can prove our need for something based upon our ability and discerned motivations.
-The rest will work itself out from there.
+The rest will naturally work itself out from there.

-(Continue to Authority.)
+(Continue to Authority)